ansys/pyansys-math/doc/source/examples/solve_sparse_matrix/solve_sparse_matrix.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 45-47

-Get a copy of the K Sparse Matrix as a Numpy Array
+Get a copy of the K Sparse Matrix as a NumPy Array

 ..
 GENERATED FROM PYTHON SOURCE LINES 47-50